 He went before a magistrate at Pontypool on July 1st and was committed for trial during the autumn assizes at Newport.

-Laboratory testing had determined that the blood on his shirt matched Sylvina's blood group, and the shoe prints in the boxroom were a perfect fit to Wills'.
+Laboratory testing carried out by Emlyn G. Davies, the senior scientific officer at Cardiff Forensic Lab, had determined that the blood on his shirt matched Sylvina's blood group, and the shoe prints in the boxroom were a perfect fit to Wills'.
 More damning still was the matching of Wills' fingerprints to those found on Sylvina's handbag and the bathroom walls.
 Police hypothesised that Sylvina had been changing out of her work clothing when Wills knocked on the door.
 Quickly throwing on the rain mac, she answered, and the two went on to have consensual sex.
 It was after this that Wills attacked Sylvina and left her for dead, pausing only to hastily attempt to hide the body under bed.

 [Local folklore maintained that after murdering Sylvina, Wills went drinking in Pontnewydd pubs, where he drunkenly confessed to people and tried to avoid John Parry who was out looking for his wife.
-No idea how much truth is in that part of the tale!]
+No idea how much truth is in that part of the tale!
+ETA: Apparently so; Wills told police he came back from Newport after his 'set-to' with Kid Logan, went to the Pontnewydd Hotel, then from there to his house where he took between 15 and 20 sleeping tablets.]

 Wills' body was buried in the prison grounds, before eventually being dug up along with five others to make way for a new cell block in 2003.